 - a.
-Provider and patient financial incentives that promote the formation of organized care systems and patient-centered medical homes. - b.
-Greater investment in primary care, including increasing the supply of physicians and non-physician providers. - c.
-Accelerated adoption of electronic health records, information exchange, and decision support; have payers enable and require providers to adopt these systems within five years.
+Provider and patient financial incentives that promote the formation of organized care systems and patient-centered medical homes. - Greater investment in primary care, including increasing the supply of physicians and nonphysician providers. - c.
+Accelerated adoption of electronic health records, information exchange, and decision support; having payers enable and require providers to adopt these systems within five years.